onecommons/vesper/doc/source/spec.rst

 -----------------------

 Name tokens not used elsewhere in the grammar are treated as a reference to object properties.
-You can specify properties whose name match reserved keywords or have invalid characters by wrapping the property name with "<" and ">".
+You can specify properties whose name match reserved keywords or have illegal characters by wrapping the property name with "<" and ">".
 For example, `<where>` or `<a property with spaces>`.

 `id` is a reserved name that always refers to the id of the object, not a property named "id".
 Such a property can written as `<id>`.